 Responsibilities of parents and players

-Separate from the efforts of volunteers described above, caregivers of players – or the players themselves in senior teams – are expected to contribute to the team roster for washing jerseys, to make themselves available for canteen duties when the team is rostered to run the canteen on a home game Saturday at least once a season, and assist in fundraising activities from time to time.
+Separate from the efforts of volunteers described above, caregivers of players – or the players themselves in senior teams – are expected to contribute to the team roster for washing jerseys, providing fruit at half-time, to make themselves available for canteen duties when the team is rostered to run the canteen on a home game, and assist in fundraising activities from time to time.
 Registration of you or your child is conditional upon meeting these expectations!
 If ALL caregivers and senior players lend a helping hand then the task becomes much simpler.